 Probabilities range from zero to one (0-100%).
 An event that always occurs is certain and has a probability of 1 or 100%.
 An event that never occurs is impossible and has a probability of 0 or 0%.

 There are two ways to estimate or calculate the probability of an event occurring.
 An experiment consists of trials where the event may occur.
-For example, a dice might be rolled 100 times and the results used to estimate the probability of heads occurring.
+For example, a coin might be tossed 100 times and the results used to estimate the probability of heads occurring.
 The experimental probability is unlikely to be exactly 50% but the results will provide an approximate measure for the likelihood.

 The likelihood of some events can be worked out theoretically.
 A model must find all the possible outcomes and identify which of the outcomes leads to the event occurring.
 The probability is expressed as a part-whole fraction, Number of outcomes that lead to the event/Total number of possible outcomes.
 In the simple case of a coin toss there are two possible outcomes, and one of those outcomes leads to the event of heads.
 Therefore, the probability of heads equals 1/2.

-In more complex situations involving chance to models of theoretical probability become more complex.
+In more complex situations involving chance, models of theoretical probability become more complex.
 Events are independent if they do not influence each other.
 Tossing two separate coins involves independent events as the result from the first coin has no impact on the result from the second coin.
-Selecting two coloured pegs from a bag without replacement involves two dependent events.
+Selecting two coloured pegs from a bag, without placing the pegs back in the bag after each turn, involves two dependent events.
 The result of the first peg draw affects the possible outcomes for the second peg draw.

 The learning opportunities in this unit can be differentiated by providing or removing support to students and by varying the task requirements.
 Ways to support students include:

-- Connect drawing diagrams and acting out as strategies to represent how all the possible outcomes.
-For example, simulate creating three-child families by drawing three cubes of two colours (for boys and girls) from a bag, and drawing the arms of the tree diagram as the outcomes occur.
+- using drawing diagrams and acting out as strategies to represent how all the possible outcomes can be found.
+For example, simulate creating three-child families by drawing three cubes of two colours (for boys and girls) from a bag, and drawing the arms of the tree diagram as the outcomes occur

-- Clarifying the language of probability, particularly words like ‘chance’, ‘likelihood’ and more technical terms such as ‘experiment’, ‘trial’, and ‘theory.’
+- clarifying the language of probability, particularly words like ‘chance’, ‘likelihood’, 'certain', 'impossible', and more technical terms such as ‘experiment’, ‘trial’, and ‘theory'

-- Encouraging students to work collaboratively so they can share their knowledge and persevere more.
+- encouraging students to work collaboratively (mahi-tahi) so they can share their knowledge and develop persistence

 Tasks can be varied in many ways including:

-- Allowing sufficient practical exploration so students develop sense of how the activity works, and a sense of which events are most likely or least likely.
-Encourage informal prediction about probabilities and test those predictions out by experiment.
+- allowing sufficient opportunities for practical exploration, and teacher and student modeling, so students develop sense of how the activity works, and a sense of which events are most likely or least likely

 - Begin the session by asking: Who in this class is a netball fan?